 In late September 2019 the BLM Arctic District Office installed soil temperature sensors and sonic snow depth sensors at eight locations along the North Slope Borough's Community Winter Access Trail (CWAT) corridor to better assist in the monitoring of soil temperatures and snow depths.
 Thermistors were installed within approximately 30-150 meters (m) of the expected winter 2019-2020 CWAT location, as site conditions allowed.
 During August of 2022 BLM RDO installed an additional 4 soil temperature sensor cables and sonic snow depth sensors along the "newly permitted" segments of the CWAT ROW running from Barrow down to Atqasuk and over to Wainwright.
-Including the 4 stations installed in 2022, BLM now has a total of 14 soil and snow stations installed within the NPR-A.
+Including the 4 stations installed in 2022, BLM now has a total of 14 soil and snow stations installed within the NPR-A. 1 or 2 additional installations are planned for summer of 2023 to further improve the coverage of the monitoring effort.

 The crew drilled in frozen soil with a flighted auger and collected all frozen soil shavings excavated from the holes.
 Crew members installed digital temperature sensing cable down the holes and connected them to a transmitting data logging unit, Sonic Depth Sounders (SDS), and mounting hardware above grade with markers to make the sites more visible.
-The mounting poles are 1.5-2.0 m above surface elevation.
+The mounting poles are 1.5-3.0 m above surface elevation.
 The crew used the mineral soil shavings collected from excavation to slurry, backfill, and refreeze the sensors and dug a shallow narrow trench from the thermistor installation site to the data logger.
 Trenched cables were encased in a polymer conduit for added protection from wildlife.
 Crew members surveyed each site with GPS, marking a snow course for ground truthing snow-depth measurements during subsequent winter field studies.
 Three markers at each site (spaced in an L-shaped pattern) consist of s-takes with a mounting bracket sunken 15 to 30 cm deep and connected to a flexible, reflective breakaway pole designed to be resilient if hit or run over by snow machine drivers or equipment operators.